 ❤️ Race (African-Americans are at increased risk)

-I’m grateful for the fabulous bloggers that agreed to share my passion for health awareness particularly heart disease in women.
+I’m grateful for the fabulous bloggers who agreed to share my passion for health awareness, particularly heart disease in women.
 Below are the bevy of beauties joining me to rock their red for National Wear Red Day:

 April @wearesistahs